TrellixVulnTeam/DevNotes_41HG/10_Java/Java.md

 - It is owned by Oracle, and more than 3 billion devices run Java.
 - Developed by James gosling
 - How did Java Name came
-  - James gosling was look at a oak tree then he names it as Oak, at last he drank his fav coffee tat is Java.
+  - James gosling was looking at a oak tree then he named it as Oak, at last he drank his fav coffee that is Java.
 So he kept that name and also the logo has coffe logo
   - Oak
   - Green
   - Java coffe